What are VoIP Codecs and How They Affect Call Quality?

 The G.729 has a licensing fee.
 However, users can buy hardware that uses the G.729 codec and won’t need to pay the licensing fee.
 Manufacturers of the hardware would have paid, so you don’t have to.

 Another option is using its variant G.729a.
-It is compatible with the G.729 codec and is more efficient as it requires fewer CPU usage.
+It is compatible with the G.729 codec and is more efficient as it requires less CPU usage.

 The G.723.1 codec was designed in an ITU competition to create an algorithm for calls over 28.8 and 33 kbit/s modem links.

-For the G.723.1 codec, the ITU competitions came up with two results that were then used as the codec variants.
+For the G.723.1 codec, the ITU competitions came up with two results used as the codec variants.

 The two variants operate on separate algorithms but have the same 30-millisecond audio frames.